Gary Brewer and the Kentucky Ramblers

-The group celebrated its 40th Anniversary in 2020 releasing album "40th Anniversary Celebration" during the COVID-19 pandemic.
-The release garnered the group great success and multiple write ups in well known publications including an article by Saving Country Music entitled "Giving Thanks That Bluegrass Is BACK!" saying "Gary Brewer and the Kentucky Ramblers, who even in the current environment of new bluegrass stars has been one of the best-selling bluegrass acts in the last couple of years".
+The group celebrated its 40th anniversary in 2020 releasing album "40th Anniversary Celebration" during the COVID-19 pandemic.
 40th Anniversary Celebration spent 16 weeks at #1 and 72 weeks in the top 5 on the Billboard Bluegrass Albums chart.
-It was also included on the Billboard 2021 all-genre ‘Top Current Albums Sales’ year-end chart between mainstream artists Rob Zombie and Ariana Grande.
+It was also included on the Billboard 2021 all-genre ‘Top Current Albums Sales’ year-end chart between artists Rob Zombie and Ariana Grande.